RichardByrne95/CI-MS4-TuckIn/README.md

     10. View an order confirmation upon checking out successfully.

-        -   Upon successfully completing an order, users are greeted with a confirmation page where they can rate the restaurant, view an order summary and add the contents of the order to bag if they wish to place the same order again.
+        -   Upon successfully completing an order, users are greeted with a confirmation page where they can rate the restaurant, view an order summary and add the contents of the order to their now empty bag if they wish to place the same order again.

         <img src="https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/readme_images/order_confirmation.PNG?raw=true">